Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 High correlation with global Shapley does not automatically imply downstream effectiveness.
 Since data valuation is commonly used for training set pruning and prioritization~\cite{ghorbani2019data,jia2019towards}, we evaluate whether Local Shapley preserves \emph{selection utility}.
 Specifically, we rank training points in descending order of their Shapley scores.
 Starting from an empty training set, we incrementally add top-ranked samples and retrain the model at each step.
 Test accuracy is plotted against the fraction of training data incorporated.
 A stronger valuation method should achieve high accuracy with fewer samples, producing a steeper and dominating selection curve.
 Across all four model pairs, LSMR-A consistently matches or exceeds the data selection performance of global estimators.

-For \textbf{WKNN} (Figure~\ref{fig:sel_wknn_mnist}), where locality is strong, LSMR-A achieves the most pronounced improvement: approximately 10\% of locally selected data attains accuracy comparable to 20–25\% selected by Global-MC.
+For \textbf{WKNN} (Figure~\ref{fig:sel_wknn_mnist}), where locality is strong, LSMR-A achieves the most improvement: approximately 10\% of locally selected data attains accuracy comparable to 20\% selected by Global-MC.
 This behavior is consistent with RQ1, where correlation is strongest under exact locality.
 For \textbf{Decision Tree} (Figure~\ref{fig:sel_dt_iris}), LSMR-A achieves the highest accuracy across most operating points, indicating that leaf-induced support sets preserve the ranking of influential samples even in small datasets.
 For \textbf{RBF-SVM} (Figure~\ref{fig:sel_svm_bc}), LSMR-A and Local-MC perform comparably to Comple-S and outperform Global-MC and TMC-S in the low-data regime ($<10\%$).
-Notably, even though RQ1 shows only moderate linear correlation in this setting, top-ranked sample identification remains robust—highlighting that downstream selection depends primarily on accurately identifying high-impact samples rather than perfectly matching global magnitudes.
+Although RQ1 shows only moderate linear correlation in this setting, the identification of the top-ranked samples remains robust—highlighting that data selection depends primarily on accurately identifying high-impact samples rather than perfectly matching global magnitudes.
 For \textbf{GNN} (Figure~\ref{fig:sel_gnn_cora}), LSMR-A yields the best selection performance.
 Global-MC performs worst, likely due to high retraining variance across coalitions in deep learning settings.
 In contrast, restricting valuation to 2-hop structural supports stabilizes ranking and better captures dominant influence pathways.